hoobs-org/core/BUILDING.md

 ## HOOBS Upgrade Utility
 This is the utility used to upgrade older versions of HOOBS or any install using UI-X

-First navigate to the homebridte-to-hoobs project root.
+First navigate to the homebridge-to-hoobs project root.

 Now build and pack.